Nuitka/Nuitka/README.txt

    something(i)

 could translate xrange(1000) or into an object of a special class that does the integer looping more efficiently.
+In case "i" is only assigned from there, this could be a nice case for a dedicated class.

 ** Quicker function calls

-Future (Not even stated): Functions should be restructured so that their parameter parsing and tp_call interface is separate from the actual body.
+Functions are structured so that their parameter parsing and tp_call interface is separate from the actual function code.
 This way the call can be optimized.
 One problem is that the evaluation order can differ.

 def f( a, b, c ):
    return a, b, c